Millian32/documentation/content/en/tracing/profiler/connect_traces_and_profiles.md

 - **File I/O** shows the time taken waiting for a disk read/write operation to execute.
 - **Socket I/O** shows the time taken waiting for a network read/write operation to execute.
 - **Object wait** shows the time ...
+- **Other** shows the time taken to execute the span that cannot be explained by profiling data.

 Click on one of these types to see a corresponding list, ordered by time, of the methods that are taking time.
 Clicking on the plus `+` will expand the stack trace to that method **in reverse order**.

-In the breakdown view, **Other** shows the time taken to execute the span that cannot be explained by profiling data.
-It is not uncommon to have a small amount of unexplained time (less than 10%).
+It is not uncommon to have a small amount of **Other** unexplained time (less than 10%).
 Potential reasons for Other time include:

   - The span you selected isn't directly mapped to any execution.
 Profiling data is associated uniquely to spans when they are executing on a specific thread.
 For example, some spans are created/used uniquely as virtual containers of a series of related processing steps and never actually directly associated with any thread execution.
   - Your application process cannot access CPU resources to execute and is paused.
 There is no way for profiler to know about competing resources from other processes or containers.